 Everybody loves a good yarn.
 Sometimes the best way to explain a complicated or esoteric topic is with an anecdote or example.
 The anecdotal lead can also give readers a visual to hang onto so they’re not lost once you start explaining what the story is about.
 And if you save a few details for later, you’ll have them reading on to find out more.
 The Wall Street Journal is a huge proponent of the anecdotal lead; there’s no better way to teach yourself how they’re done than to study some Journal back issues.

 An anecdotal lead is a good way to open a feature story, but you don’t need to reserve it for longer pieces.
 Here’s an example of an anecdotal lead on a 750-word story I wrote for MSN Money on new social networks teenagers are flocking to instead of Facebook.
 In the lead, I shared the story of my teenaged niece, who’s a perfect fit for the Instagram- and Snapchat-using teenagers I wrote about in the piece:

 7. The Set Up Lead

-When you write a Q&A, infographic, chart, listicle or blog post listing a bunch of different things, the lead may also serve as a set up for what follows.
-The key is to pack as much information in as possible, while providing for a smooth transition to whatever comes next.
+When you write a Q&A, infographic, chart, listicle or blog post listing a bunch of different things, the lead has to introduce or set up what follows.
+The key is to pack as much information in as possible, while providing for a smooth transition to the information that comes next.

-Here’s an example of a set up lead for a 500-word Q&A I did for Workforce Management, the HR trade magazine, with a Yale University Press editor who’d just written a book on what beekeeping had taught him about management.
-Because the piece was really short, the lead had to introduce him, the book, topics covered in the Q&A, and me.
+Here’s an example of a set up lead for a 500-word Q&A I did for Workforce Management, the HR trade magazine, with a Yale University Press editor and author of a book on what beekeeping had taught him about management.
+Because the piece was short, the lead had to introduce him, the book, topics covered in the Q&A, and me.
 In this case, the lead and introductory paragraph are one and the same:

 Did I leave any types of leads out?
 If so, let me know and I’ll add them to the list.